-4. Rumors Spread
+4. The Rumors

 The Malagasy Taboo 'Fady' regard the Aye aye as an evil omen that causes sickness or even death.
 Conversely- some believe them to be an embodiment of their ancestral spirits.
 This fictional myth unfortunately still exists in many cultures.